idealley/cloudms-tutorial-menu/getting-started.md

 `$ cd <your project folder for the tutorial>`

+`$ node setup`

 This will open a CLI with few options, hit the "enter key" with the first option selected.
-This will create the definitions (types and associations) that needed for this tutorial.
+This will create the definitions \(types and associations\) that are needed for this tutorial.

 Run again \(sorry this will get better soon\):